 Right, let’s talk about Indian food properly, because this is where my heart lives.
 My nan came here in the ’60s with cardamom pods sewn into her sari lining and recipes memorized in her head.
 Chicken tikka masala might have been invented here, and my mum still argues with my aunties about whether it’s “real” Indian food.
 Honestly, it’s London food now.

-The real treasures live where families like mine built British food cultures over generations.
+The real treasures live where families like mine built British food cultures over generations, and the right Indian restaurant will usually show you more than one familiar curry.
 Southall is where my cousins go for proper Punjabi food.
 Places like Brilliant Restaurant where the aunties scold you for not visiting London often enough, and Madhu’s, where they’ve been cooking reliable curries since before I was born.
 Tooting is my weekend pilgrimage for South Indian dosas that stretch across the table, with chefs arguing about spice blends in Tamil.

 Tayyabs in Whitechapel turns out brilliant Punjabi food with that lively energy.
 You queue for tables, and nobody minds because the lamb chops are worth every minute of waiting.